 Holistic Tarot: An Integrative Approach To Using Tarot For Personal Growth

-This book is for when you're coming up with a new kind of reading event for your clients or for your shop.
-It's for when you have a client, that you're unsure how to approach their condition or you just want to become more advanced and knowledgeable in the therapy side of Tarot.
-It's a great book for classes and courses, if you happen to teach such a course Benebell gives all the material and even a sort of rubric right within the page of the book.
-But she obviously leaves the room for expansion and for your own interpretation.
+Holistic Tarot will help you to become more advanced and knowledgeable in the therapy side of Tarot.
+It's a great book for classes and courses.
+Benebell gives all the material and even a sort of rubric right within the page of the book.

 What I also like is the little bits of insight about the operations and the everyday happenstance that come with this kind of teaching.
-For example, going back to traditional material, like when it comes to traditional methods and teachings, Bennebell is not against reinterpreting them.
+The case studies are perfect in taking the time to really prepare the reader for real-life situations during readings of this nature.

-Overall, this is a gem and every card reader (tarot or otherwise) would benefit from reading and studying its material.
-If you want to learn proven methods and therapies to better help yourself and your clients then I would recommend you add Holistic Tarot by Benebell Wen to your card reader library.
+What great about Benebell's Holistic Tarot is that every card reader, whether total noob or experienced professional, (tarot or otherwise) would benefit from reading and studying its material.
+If you want to learn proven methods and therapies to better help yourself and your clients with tarot, then I would recommend you add Holistic Tarot by Benebell Wen to your card reader library.